intervenehq/parser/README.md

 ## Problem

-The core of internet is free inter-connectivity.
+The core principle of the internet revolves around free inter-connectivity.
 That has stayed true for client-server interactions but server-to-server communications aren't as streamlined.

 The reason is simple: *human creativity*.
 Every API has its own special headers, weird parameter names and the invisible context (eg. you need to create customer before creating a subscription in stripe).